maikelthedev/maikeldotuk.github.io/_posts/2018-01-24-once-upon-a-time.markdown

 As an employee I look for stability, as a freelancer I look for fun.

+### As an employee:
+Stability and long-term are a must so I'm looking for roles of the type:
+- Data Entry / Typist.
+- Administrator Assistant
+- Accountant Assistant

+### As freelancer:
+The main reason I don't want to try being a Software Developer as a career goal is because I've got too many interests.
+These are the things I can do.
+- NativeScript a programmer.
+This is a platform that allows you to design apps that are cross-platform compatible iOS and Android.
+- Angular developer.
+- Full stack javascript developer.
+- Web Scraper with Python and Scrapy.
+- Front-end Web Developer.
+As you see this covers too many disciplines and evolves with time, reason for which I wouldn't ever enjoy being prisoner of a framework and programming language for any company.
+I rather do eventual contracted jobs so I can move on after I finish.

 Feel free to navigate and explore this brand new blog and raise any questions to the email below shall you wish to ask me anything.
 I might implement later a commenting feature.